Mah4-web/how-to-hub/Planning.md

 ## Step 9: Fetch

-- Fetch all posts
+- Fetch all blogs
-- Fetch post details and comments for /posts/[id]
+- Fetch blog details and comments for /blogs/[id]
-- Insert new comments from form, associated to correct post_id
+- Insert new comments from form, associated to correct blog_id
 - Delete comments by comment id
 - (Stretch) Confirm deletion before removing